sskkyy786/AI-phabet/README.md

 With a solid understanding in place, we will translate our knowledge into code and proceed to train the model.
 We'll start by training our model on the [MNIST](https://www.tensorflow.org/datasets/catalog/mnist) dataset, which contains 28x28 pixel images of handwritten digits.
 After successful training, we'll apply the same model to a similar but larger dataset called [EMNIST](https://www.kaggle.com/datasets/sachinpatel21/az-handwritten-alphabets-in-csv-format/).
 This dataset consists of around 350,000 (28x28 pixel) images of handwritten alphabets.
 Later in the project, we'll provide modified versions of these datasets for our work.

+After our classifier is trained, we'll explore the methods of preprocessing and character extraction from images.
+We'll then put our model to test by feeding these character images into our model for character recognition.

 Let's get started and embark on this exciting journey together!